UPDATING THE DESIGN: ALIEN WARRIOR

 Stan Winston, Aliens Official Movie Magazine 1986

 The arms didn't change much or didn't change at all, depending on the suit.
-The arms were different on the stunt suits than on the animatronic puppets.
-The arms on the full suit hero suits had virtually no redesign.
-Only the oval "grill" was wider.
-The spandex stunt suits followed that but featured only the parts that were catching the highlights from the shadows.
-The arms of the puppet however, had noticeable changes.
-They were much thinner and the biomechanical designs on them were much larger.
+The arms were slightly different on the stunt suits than on the animatronic puppets.
+The arms on the stunt suits had virtually no redesign.
+Only the oval "grill" was wider, and featured only the parts that were catching the highlights from the shadows.
+The arms of the puppet however, had some changes.
+They were much thinner and the biomechanical designs on them were larger.

-... and the feet were slightly altered so they will look less human.
+The feet were slightly altered so they will look less human.
 The toes were redesigned.
+The backbone remained

 All those differences seem like a natural changes in the maturing process.
 The body gets slimmer and the limbs grow longer.
 There were no real major changes, and certainly not substantial enough to be called redesigning or original (with the exception of hands).
-Those are rather cosmetic changes done mostly to make the concept even better with better special effects and technology advancement.
+Those are rather cosmetic changes done mostly to make the concept even better with better special effects and technology advancement, and by far the least changed design from the original 1979 creature out of the entire series.

 To read the letter from James Cameron to H.R.
 Giger's management in response to his disappointment in not participating in the movie click HERE